shashankgroovy/booktech/docs/errors.md

 # Errors

+Booktech is quite robust but you may encounter some or none of these errors or unexpected behaviours.
+And when you do, then you can always refer here.

+## Docker compose stopped

+There can be a plethora of reasons, but if the compose setup automatically receied a `Warm shut down requested` or a worker `excited with code 137`, then compose must have ran out of memory.

+> Docker exit code 137 implies Docker doesn't have enough RAM to finish the work.

+## Common error

 A common error one might see in the logs is when you spin up the application.
 Here's an excerpt from it